vault27/Foundation/ospf.md

 - Link-state ID and advertising router are shared for all links in LSA-1
 - Link-state ID is always equal Advertising router
 - We see this as “O” routes in the routing table
-- In one LSA-1 can be several number of links
+- One LSA-1 for all links on router is sent with particular sequence number
+- Link State ID: Router ID
 - Every link has fields:
   - Link type
   - Link ID